-JDE Blog Series: Get Ready for FASB/IASB Compliance with JD Edwards 9.2
+JDE Upgrade Blog Series: Get Ready for FASB/IASB Compliance with JD Edwards 9.2

-Alert: Are you ready for the new standards for Recognition of Revenue issued by the Financial Accounting Standards Board (FASB) and the International Accounting Standards Board (IASB) that go into effect mid-December 2017?
+Public and private entities are now required to follow new standards for Recognition of Revenue set by the Financial Accounting Standards Board’s (FASB) and the International Accounting Standards Board (IASB).

 Makes sense, right?
 Except that revenue recognition is one of, if not the most, difficult financial and accounting process to get right.
 It represents one of the highest risks of material error on financial statements and is a leading cause of restatements.